Ashwin-Sri/Microsoft-Entra-ID-Project/README.md

 # Microsoft Entra ID – Administration & Automation Showcase
 <img width="250" height="250" alt="image" src="https://github.com/user-attachments/assets/b536f72d-dddf-460a-88d1-976fdea17194" />

-This repository demonstrates my validated experience with Microsoft Entra ID (formerly Azure Active Directory), reflecting the depth and editorial rigor identity administrator role.
+This project demonstrates my validated experience with Microsoft Entra ID (formerly Azure Active Directory), reflecting the depth and editorial rigor identity administrator role.
 Tasks are executed in a live tenant using both the Entra Admin Center and PowerShell, with screenshots, annotations, and outcome validation.

 The project is divided into two distinct tracks: